WojciechWlo/grid_scope/README.md

 ## ⚙️ Setup
 Environment variable | Description | Example value
 ---------------------|-------------|--------------
-MODE | Parameter to set if project is in development or production mode | development PYTHONUNBUFFERED | If set then Python logs are printed in realtime in docker logs | 1 CHOKIDAR_USEPOLLING | | true
+PYTHONUNBUFFERED | If set then Python logs are printed in realtime in docker logs | 1 CHOKIDAR_USEPOLLING | | true
 WATCHPACK_POLLING | | true